Dre Campbell Farm

 Garlic needs a lot of sunlight.
 It grows best in full sun on relatively loamy soil.
 However, it can tolerate partial shade so long as it isn’t for the entire day.

-In essence, it needs about 6 to 8 hours of sunlight per day.
+Essentially, it requires approximately 6 to 8 hours of sunlight per day.

 Related: How to Plant Onions: The Ultimate Guide